En banc: United States

-Federal appeals courts in the United States sometimes grant rehearing to reconsider the decision of a panel of the court (consisting of only three judges) in which the case concerns a matter of exceptional public importance or the panel's decision appears to conflict with a prior decision of the court.
+In the United States Supreme Court, practically all final decisions are heard and decided by all nine sitting justices (unless recused).
+Whereas, Federal appeals courts in the United States sometimes grant rehearing to reconsider the decision of a panel of the court (consisting of only three judges) in which the case concerns a matter of exceptional public importance or the panel's decision appears to conflict with a prior decision of the court.
 In rarer instances, an appellate court will order hearing en banc as an initial matter instead of the panel hearing it first.

-Cases in United States courts of appeals are heard by three-judge panels, randomly chosen from the sitting appeals court judges of that circuit.
-If a party loses before a circuit panel they may appeal for a rehearing en banc.
+Cases in United States courts of appeals are typically heard by three-judge panels, randomly chosen from the sitting appeals court judges of that circuit.
+If a party loses before a circuit panel, it may appeal for a rehearing en banc.
 A majority of the active circuit judges must agree to hear or rehear a case en banc.
 The Federal Rules of Appellate Procedure state that en banc proceedings are disfavored but may be ordered to maintain uniformity of decisions within the circuit or if the issue is exceptionally important (Fed.
 R. App.
 P. 35(a)).

-Each federal circuit has their own particular rules regarding en banc proceedings.
+Each federal circuit has its own particular rules regarding en banc proceedings.
 The circuit rules for the Seventh Circuit provide a process where, under certain circumstances, a panel can solicit the consent of the other circuit judges to overrule a prior decision and thus avoid the need for an en banc proceeding.
 Federal law provides that for courts with more than 15 judges, an en banc hearing may consist of "such number of members of its en banc courts as may be prescribed by rule of the court of appeals."
 The Ninth Circuit, with 29 judges, uses this procedure, and its en banc court consists of 11 judges.
 Theoretically, the Ninth Circuit can render en banc decisions with all 29 judges participating; such a hearing would overrule a prior 11-judge en banc hearing on the same case.
 Though no rule exists barring a party from requesting such a hearing, none has ever been granted.
 The Fifth Circuit, with 17 judges, adopted a similar procedure in 1986.
 State of La. ex rel.
 Guste v.
 M/V TESTBANK, 752 F.2d 1019 (5th Cir.
 1985) (en banc).
 The Sixth Circuit has 16 judges, but as of September 2016, has not adopted such a policy yet.
 The FISA Court sat en banc for the first time in 2017 in a case concerning bulk data collection.